Stay on top of travel alerts and driving conditions as weather moves in.

 Warning: The highest level of local travel advisory, means that travel may be restricted to emergency management workers only.

-For the complete, up-to-date list of Indiana travel advisories, go to the Indiana Department of Homeland Security’s web site. <
+For the complete, up-to-date list of Indiana travel alerts, go to the Indiana Department of Homeland Security’s web site.

 Ohio residents can stay up-to-date on conditions in their state on the Ohio Department of Transportation site.
 Ohioans may also want to check their county’s Sheriff’s Department’s Facebook page as updates are also sometimes posted there:

 - Williams County Sheriff’s Office Facebook Page.

 - Mercer Sheriff’s Facebook Page

 Make sure to adjust your driving and your speed according to the driving conditions.
 Slow down and increase the distance between your car and those in front of you.
 Approach all intersections carefully in case other drivers slide through red lights.

 Do NOT call law enforcement for road and weather updates.
 INDOT has several ways for drivers to check conditions before they head out on the road:

 - Visit http://www.trafficwise.in.gov.

 - Call toll-free: 800-261-ROAD (7623) for INDOT’s TrafficWise Traveler Information Service.